 Tram 17 and Bus 143 both have a Botanischer Garten stop.
 For those driving, there are some parking spaces near the main entrance on Menzinger Straße 65.

-There are two entrances to the Botanischer Garten: a north and a south.
+There are two entrances to the Botanischer Garten: a northern gate and a southern gate.
 If you’re visiting Nymphenburg, it’s only a short walk to the south entrance.

 All opinions, as well as all photos, are my own.